somhi/DECA_retro_cape_2/README.md

 ### **Important Usage notes**

-* Do not connect/disconnect interfaces while the board is powered.
+* **Better do not connect/disconnect interfaces while the board is powered**
+* **Do not connect two devices simultaneously into DB9 and USB3.
+Doing so may lead to unpredictabily results and damage the FPGA board**
 * Prior to first power on it is required to solder jumpers JP2 (pins 3V3 and V) and JP7 (pin 5V and central pin).
 Read jumper selection notes below
-* To use MiSTer memory modules place jumpers JP5 and JP6
+* To use MiSTer memory modules place jumper JP6 to power supply 3V3
 * Place jumper JP8 on desired interface (DB9 or USB3) for joystick usage.
-JP9 jumper default is I/O.
+For USB3 jumper JP9 default is I/O.
 * For the rest of jumpers read jumper selection notes below.
 In case of doubt leave the default recommended position.
 * There are a few signals with shared functions that cannot be used at the same time.
 Those signals are indicated in the PCB silkscreen with ( ) or *, **:
   * (1), (2) are shared between DETO PMOD and PMOD2